-Rise of the Guardians goes ahead with a script by playwright David Lindsay-Abaire who also wrote Robots, Inkheart (2008), Oz: The Great and Powerful (2013), and is known for stage work like Rabbit Hole (2006), which was later adapted into a film, High Fidelity (2006) and Shrek the Musical (2009).
+Rise of the Guardians goes ahead with a script by playwright David Lindsay-Abaire who also wrote Robots, Inkheart (2008), Oz: The Great and Powerful (2013) and Poltergeist (2015), and is known for stage work like Rabbit Hole (2006), which was later adapted into a film, High Fidelity (2006) and Shrek the Musical (2009).
 The director is newcomer Peter Ramsey, previously a storyboard illustrator and second-unit director on various films who made his directorial debut with the 30-minute tv special Monsters vs Aliens: Mutant Pumpkins from Outer Space (2009).
 Ramsey marks the first African-American to take up the director’s chair of an animated feature film.
+Subsequent to this, Ramsey co-directed the hit of Spider-Man: Into the Spider-Verse (2018).
 As with several previous DreamWorks animated films, Megamind, Kung Fu Panda 2 (2011) and Puss in Boots (2011), fantasy film director Guillermo del Toro has signed on as executive producer.